SpawnageLoong/cde4301-final-report/index.md

 We will also be able to provide rideshare providers with more insights into the effects of SEE on rideshare satellites and their client payloads.

-We aim to fly our payload through the South Atlantic Anomaly, which is known for its known for its high radiation.
+We aim to fly our payload through the South Atlantic Anomaly, which is known for its high radiation levels (Meier et al., 2023).
 This will allow us to assess the conduct of our experiment under some of the most challenging radiation conditions

 ## System Architecture